rm-hull/mastermind/README.md

   large holes, and twelve (or ten, or eight, or six) additional rows containing four large holes next to a set of four small holes;

-* _code pegs_ of six (or more; see Variations below) different colors, with round heads, which will be placed in the large holes on the board; and
+* _code pegs_ of six different colors, with round heads, which will be placed in the large holes on the board; and

 * _key pegs_, some colored or black, some white, which are flat-headed and smaller than the code pegs; they will be placed in the small holes